 Access to public transportation in this particular area may be limited, which can result in longer-than-average commute times to reach workplaces.

-Hudson, New Hampshire is a small city with a population of 7,230 residents.
-The majority of Hudson residents report their race to be White; this is followed by Black and Asian.
+Hudson is a smaller city located in the state of New Hampshire.
+The city has a population of 7,386 residents.
+At 94%, the majority of the Hudson population is White; this is followed by 2% Black and 1% Asian.
 Long, unnecessary commutes can be both frustrating and inconvenient when heading to work.
 Nationwide, the average one-way commute time takes 26 minutes, but regrettably, residing in Hudson entails a longer-than-average one-way commute time, averaging 31 minutes.